stain/s11.no/content/2022/phd/methods-included/index.md

 could be useful anywhere that experiences the problem of “many tools written in many programming languages by many parties”.
-Since the ratification of the first version in 2016, the CWL standards have been used in other fields including hydrology, radio astronomy[1], geo-spatial analysis [2–4], high energy physics [5], in addition to fast-growing bioinformatics fields like genomics [6] and cancer research [7]. .
+Since the ratification of the first version in 2016, the CWL standards have been used in other fields including hydrology, [radio astronomy](https://ec.europa.eu/research/participants/documents/downloadPublic?documentIds=080166e5c434868f&appId=PPGMS), geo-spatial analysis [2–4], high energy physics [5], in addition to fast-growing bioinformatics fields like genomics [6] and cancer research [7]. .
 The flexibility of the CWL standards enabled, for